This page provides information about having a wedding ceremony in Enfield.

 If you have changed your name by deed poll or statutory declaration, you will need to bring the official documents that confirm this.

-If you have indefinite leave to remain in the UK, you will need to bring your immigration status document or Permanent Residence card.
-This would normally be a stamp or sticker in your passport or Biometric Residence Permit (BRP).
+If you have indefinite leave to remain in the UK, you will need to bring evidence of your immigration status or permanent residence .
+This would normally be a stamp or sticker in your passport, Biometric Residence Permit (BRP) or eVisa.

 EEA nationals

-- your certificate of application if you made an application to the EU settlement scheme on or before 30 June 2021 and you are waiting for the Home Office to make a decision
+If you made an application to the EU settlement scheme on or before 30 June 2021 and are waiting for the Home Office to make a decision, you will need a share code to confirm you have a ‘certificate of application’.
+Paper certificates are no longer valid.

 Foreign nationals